giuliodondi/kOS-Shuttle_OPS1/README.md

 The final plot shows the throttle setting in terms of RPL percentage.
 The thottle is kept at maximum during fuel dissipation, and is actively adjusted during the flyback phase.
 You can see:
 - Max-Q throttle-down is done for all cases except a liftoff engine failure
+- MECO is where the lines end, right before it there is a period of minimum throttle (67% RPL), this is Terminal Guidance
 - The earlier the engine failure, the more fuel we need to dissipate, which results in a later pitcharound and flyback and a later MECO
-- All plots show a flatlining right before MECO.
-This indicates when active throttling is deactivated because it's too sensitive
+- All plots show a flatlining right before Terminal Guidance.
+This indicates when active throttling is deactivated during active PEG guidance because it's too sensitive
 - During flyback, throttle initially settles around 98-99% RPL.
-This is the value given to the PEG algorithm to determine the flyback moment
+This is a canned value given to the PEG algorithm during dissipation to determine the flyback moment with margin for error
-- An exception to this is the very latest abort since the dissipation phase is skipped for this one, as such there is more propellant that there ought to be which requires less thrust to meet the propellant constraint
+- An exception to this is the very latest abort since the dissipation phase is skipped for this one, as such there is more propellant that there ought to be which requires less thrust to meet the MECO constraints
-- Right before throttling deactivation, the throttle shows signs of instability, not really sure why
+- Right before throttling deactivation, the throttle starts to show signs of instability

 The Glide-RTLS phase, which starts after arrival on the RV line, is completely open-loop, just a control loop exeuting pre-programmed manoeuvres triggered by the vessel state.
 The 40° angle of attack should be no problem for the Shuttle, assuming the control surfaces are set as per the Entry script instructions.
 Do not shift the CG aft, as the script will deploy the body flap to stabilise pitch and I've seen that this induces yaw instability in this phase.